-Hitesh loves beets, the rest of us don’t.
-He loves bitter veggies, the rest of us don’t.
-Hitesh’s birthday seemed like the perfect opportunity to make all the veggies that he loves that the rest of don’t care for much.
 What I had in mind was a beet salad, a bitter radicchio and mushroom pasta, and brownies for dessert.
 Here is a look at our February birthday dinner menu.

-Bitter Veggies, Beets and Brownies Birthday Dinner
+Bitter Veggies, Beets and Brownies Birthday Dinner Menu

 Roasted Beets and Baby Spinach Salad with Shallot Vinaigrette

 Conchiglie al Forno with Mushrooms and Radicchio Pasta by Ina Garten

 Roasted Beets and Baby Spinach Salad: Seriously folks, except for Hitesh our entire family hates beets – actually hate is a strong word – we don’t like beets.